All Episodes

 Before I get to the violence, I want to go back to coronavirus.

-I've been saying for days that you watch these liberal mayors, these governors, they're more interested in picking a fight with Donald Trump over the hundred or so troops, as you call federal agents that have had to be put in place because the governors and the mayors are failing to protect these buildings.
+I've been saying for days that you watch these liberal mayors, these governors, they're more interested in picking a fight with Donald Trump over the 100 or so troops, as you call federal agents that have had to be put in place because the governors and the mayors are failing to protect these buildings.

-And the threats and the attempts and the violence and the and the stated the watched attempts to burn these buildings to the ground.
+And the threats and the attempts and the violence and the stated, the watched attempts to burn these buildings to the ground, they're not doing their job.

 Well, it's the president's authority to protect federal property.

-You would think that Donald Trump said in thousands of stormtroopers in Gestapo, because that's what Democrats are saying.
+You would think that Donald Trump said in thousands of stormtroopers in Gestapo because that's what Democrats are saying.

 The other lie that they're saying, and they keep repeating, is that, oh, this is not violence.

-No, this is peaceful protest, just a few little incidents here and there.
+Just a few little incidents here and there.

 No, it's not that.